What Is the Commutative Property?

 Distributive Property

-“Multiplying a number by a sum is the same as multiplying that number by each addend separately and then adding the products.”
+“Multiplying a number by a group of numbers (sum) is the same as multiplying that number by each number (addend) separately and then adding those products together.”

 For any numbers a, b, and c: